ramonsmits/EndToEnd/docs/action-plan.md

     - V1 - No
     - vNext - Yes (but also include a combined benchmark)
 - [x] Define categories / test permutations
+ - [x] Identify what is the generated code is currently testing? @dvdstelt
+   - [x] What are the shortcomings?
+     - There is no clean up after the tests
+   - [x] Investigate how to separate the seeding from the running of the tests
+       - [x] Is a separate in-process appdomain feasible?
+       - [x] Or should we create a separate exe to perform the seeding?
+       - [x] What about cleanup?
+Need contextual information e.g. connection string
+   - [x] Implement something similar to IProfile for endpoind start and stop for seeding and cleaning up etc.
+   - [x] Can gcServer be configured in code?
+Confirm in test using NSB
+     - Can not be set via code, will need a config transform
+   - [x] x86 vs 64bit can be configured using corflags
+   - [x] Look at build target instead of corflags?
+   - [x] Is the capturing of metrics in-process going to affect the validity of the results?
+     - We assume yes.
+We can extract the performance counter capturing to be out of process, but we will still have to capture the Message Counter metric in process.
+All of the tests will be capturing similar metrics so the impact should be the same across all scenarios.
+ - [x] Create NUnit fixtures for each category in [the google sheet](https://docs.google.com/spreadsheets/d/1avUW8Y5gpcPqTxIBaq7X5OXXaE4lDU0e0ZA9FDFNygs/edit#gid=771631393) where the fixture generates all permutations for all variable values in that category @ramonsmits
+    - [x] How would these isolated tests look?
+    - [x] How are we going to generate tests for each isolated operation?
+    - [x] Generate and configure endpoints from permutations
+ - [x] Spike the output options for metrics @williambza
+     - ~~[x] Investigate Elastic + Kibana - EOD 04/04/2016~~
+     - ~~[x] Investigate Graphite - EOD 05/04/2016~~
+     - ~~[x] Microsoft Power BI - EOD 04/04/2016~~
+     - ~~[ ] Influx DB - EOD 05/04/2016~~
+     - ~~[ ] Defined file structure for separate CSVs @ramonsmits~~
+     - ~~[ ] Combined CSV + excel~~
+     - [x] Splunk
+        - [x] Replace Console.WriteLines with splunk trace output @williambza + @hadi
+        - [x] Determine where we should deploy splunk
+ - [x] Generating bin folders based on configurations and permutations @hmemcpy
+ - [x] Setup tests for ASB and ASQ